-Due to the success of OCRRA's compost in various habitat restoration efforts by Honeywell and OCRRA's Compost Sites its partners in the Onondaga Lake Cleanup Project, significant quantities of compost have been preordered for 2019 and 2020 for this purpose.
-While OCRRA reserved quantities for preexisting customers based on historical demand, and ramped up production to provide for the restoration efforts, overall customer demand compost in bags.
-See list of continued to grow.
-Certainly this is a good thing Looking for mulch? in the long term, but causes
+Due to the success of OCRRA's compost in various habitat restoration efforts by Honeywell and daga Lake Cleanup Project, significant quantities of compost have been preordered for 2019 and 2020 for this purpose.
+While OCRRA reserved quantities for preexisting customers based on historical demand, and ramped up production to provide for the restoration efforts, overall customer demand tainly this is a good thing Looking for mulch? in the long term, but causes